Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Third-party data

-Third party data are signals that are not provided, directly or indirectly, by the individual.
+Third-party data are not provided, directly or indirectly, by the individual.
 Instead, they are provided by third parties, such as government entities, private businesses, and other authoritative and issuing databases.

 Third-party data is often collected in the background during account creation, which is a good opportunity for businesses to enrich what they know about a customer without adding friction to the KYC process.
 Additionally, many businesses continuously cross-check customer profiles against these sources to ensure that the status of the individual has not changed.

-Passive signals are provided by the device that the individual is using to complete the KYC process, typically in the background and without the individual even being aware of the fact.
+Passive data is provided by the device that the individual is using to complete the KYC process, typically in the background and without the individual even being aware of the fact.
 They are sometimes referred to as device signals.
 This data can include the individual’s:

 • IP address